facebookresearch/ResponsibleNLP/holistic_bias/README.md

 ## Computing the bias metric

-The HolisticBias dataset can be used to compute a metric of bias, BiasDiff, on a generative model such as [BlenderBot](https://parl.ai/projects/blenderbot2/).
-BiasDiff measures the fraction of pairs of descriptors for which their sentences in HolisticBias have statistically significantly different distributions of perplexity values.
+The HolisticBias dataset can be used to compute a metric of bias, Likelihood Bias, on a generative model such as [BlenderBot](https://parl.ai/projects/blenderbot2/).
+Likelihood Bias measures the fraction of pairs of descriptors for which their sentences in HolisticBias have statistically significantly different distributions of perplexity values.
 This metric is computed per demographic axis and sentence template.
 The metric ranges from 0 to 1: a larger fraction implies a greater disparity in how likely the model is to use the different descriptors in the context of a sentence.

-BiasDiff is calculated using [ParlAI](https://parl.ai/) (v1.6.0 tested, with Python 3.8).
+Likelihood Bias is calculated using [ParlAI](https://parl.ai/) (v1.6.0 tested, with Python 3.8).
 Sample command, testing the [90M-parameter BlenderBot 1.0 model](https://parl.ai/projects/recipes/):
 ```
 python run_bias_calculation.py \
 --model-file zoo:blender/blender_90M/model \